Distributional Robustness Bounds Generalization Errors: Introduction

 The terminology \quotemark{distributional robustness}, although widely used, is just a philosophical concept that has not been quantitatively defined.
 In other words, there does not exist a quantity to measure the distributional robustness of a \quotemark{robust solution}.
 Therefore, the first motivation of this work is to formalize the DRO theory and explain the rationale and limitation of the existing min-max DRO model \eqref{eq:dro-method}.

-Although Bayesian probabilistic interpretation for some special regularized methods (specifically, LASSO and Ridge regression) exists and recent results show that there is a close connection between distributional robustness and regularization under some conditions, none of the existing literature (profoundly) discusses the three methods together in a unified framework and collectively explains why they can generalize well in a unified sense.
-New specific questions of interest include: \begin{enumerate} \item Can we characterize generalization errors from the perspective of distributional uncertainty, which is the discrepancy between the nominal distribution $\Pb$ and the true distribution $\Po$?
-In other words, how does the distributional uncertainty influence the generalization errors?
-(This is a new perspective to understand generalization errors, different from existing perspectives such as Hoeffding's inequality and Bernstein inequality \citep[Chaps.
-2-3]{wainwright2019high}, VC dimension and Rademacher complexity \citep[Chap.
-4]{wainwright2019high}, PAC-Bayesian bounds \citep[Sec.
-2]{germain2016pac}, information-theoretical bounds \citep{xu2017information,wang2019information,rodriguez2021tighter}, among many others \citep{zhang2021concentration}.)
+Although Bayesian probabilistic interpretation for some special regularized methods (specifically, LASSO and Ridge regression) exists, and recent results show that there is a close connection between distributional robustness and regularization under some conditions, NONE of the existing literature (profoundly) discusses the three methods together in a unified framework and collectively explains why they can generalize well in a unified sense.
+Hence, the second motivation of this work is to investigate the connections among the Bayesian method \eqref{eq:bayesian-method}, the DRO method \eqref{eq:dro-method}, and the regularization method \eqref{eq:regularization-method} in a unified framework, which can bring new insights to different research communities.

-\item Why can distributional robustness help reduce/control the generalization error of a robust machine learning model?
-How is the generalization error of a robust machine learning model bounded by the quantitative distributional robustness of the robust solution returned by this robust machine learning model?
-(This is also a new perspective as that in the item above.)

-\item Why can the Bayesian method \eqref{eq:bayesian-method} generalize well?
-Specifically, how are Bayesian models \eqref{eq:bayesian-method} related to distributionally robust optimization models?
-In other words, why are the solutions returned by Bayesian models distributionally robust so that the generalization errors of Bayesian models \eqref{eq:bayesian-method} can be smaller than those of nominal models \eqref{eq:surrogate-method}?

-\item Why can the regularization method \eqref{eq:regularization-method} generalize well?
-Specifically, how are regularization models \eqref{eq:regularization-method} related to distributionally robust optimization models?
-In other words, why are the solutions returned by regularization models distributionally robust so that the generalization errors of regularization models \eqref{eq:regularization-method} can be smaller than those of nominal models \eqref{eq:surrogate-method}?

-\item How are Bayesian models \eqref{eq:bayesian-method} related to regularization models \eqref{eq:regularization-method} for generic regularizers $f(\bm x)$?
-Usually, the regularized problem \eqref{eq:regularization-method} is interpreted from another Bayesian perspective [rather than the Bayesian perspective \eqref{eq:bayesian-method}] where a prior distribution $\Pi_{\bm x}$ on $\cal X$, which encodes our prior belief on the hypothesis class $\cal X$, is used.
-In this case, if $\Pi_{\bm x}$ is a Gaussian (resp.
-Laplacian) distribution, we have the Ridge (resp.
-LASSO) regression model.
-In this paper, we alternatively wonder whether the regularized model \eqref{eq:regularization-method} can be transformed to the Bayesian method \eqref{eq:bayesian-method}, and hence, interpreted from the Bayesian perspective \eqref{eq:bayesian-method}.
-The difference lies in over which the prior distribution is applied: the hypothesis class $\cal X$ or the nominal distribution class $\cal C$. \end{enumerate} Hence, the second motivation of this work is to answer the questions raised above.